kaneshafox/ping-cloud-base/README.md

 ```

 In addition, some overrides must be provided (e.g. via secret and configmap
-generators) for the ingress URLs at a minimum.
-The kustomization.yaml in the
+generators) for the DEVOPS user/key and the ingress URLs at a minimum.
+The
-root of this repository shows an example of how this can be done.
-More
+kustomization.yaml in the root of this repository shows an example of how this
-information on kustomize may be found here:
+can be done.
+More information on kustomize may be found here:

 https://kustomize.io/